 - Graduate of an accredited family medicine residency program in the US

 - Commitment to the care of underserved populations

 - Experience providing health care in international, resource-limited settings

 - Demonstrated teaching and leadership experience with strong leadership potential

 - Dedicated to self-directed, lifelong learning

 FM global health fellows are based at the BVCHC clinic and collaborate with residents and faculty from the Brown Residency International/Global Health Training Pathway (BRIGHT), which includes trainees from the Departments of Family Medicine, Medicine, Pediatrics, Emergency Medicine, Obstetrics and Infectious Disease.
-Joint sessions are also held with FM Maternal Child Health Fellows.
-We have partnerships with programs in Kenya, Honduras, Nicaragua and our faculty volunteer at Clinica Esperanza in Rhode Island.
+We have partnerships with programs in Kenya and Mexico, and our faculty volunteer at Clinica Esperanza in Rhode Island.
 See attached brochure for more information.